dotnet/designs/accepted/2021/statics-in-interfaces/README.md

     }

     public interface IBinaryNumber<TSelf>
+        : IBitwiseOperators<TSelf, TSelf, TSelf>,
-        : INumber<TSelf>
+          INumber<TSelf>
         where TSelf : IBinaryNumber<TSelf>
     {
-        // The bitwise operators should probably be defined on some common base interface, like IBitwiseOperators
-        // Likewise, having these on IBinaryNumber<TSelf> means they will be available to floating-point types
+        // Having the bitwise operators on IBinaryNumber<TSelf> means they will be available to floating-point types
         // The operations are well-defined [for floats] but many languages don't directly expose them, we already support
         // them in SIMD contexts today, as do most languages with SIMD support, so there is not great concern here.

-        static abstract TSelf operator &(TSelf lhs, TSelf rhs);

-        static abstract TSelf operator |(TSelf lhs, TSelf rhs);

-        static abstract TSelf operator ^(TSelf lhs, TSelf rhs);

-        static abstract TSelf operator ~(TSelf value);

-        // The shifting operators should probably be defined on some common base interface, like IShiftable
-        // There is an open question on if we need language support for "arithmetic" vs "logical" right shift"
-        // ECMA 335 already defines `op_SignedRightShift` and `op_UnsignedRightShift`

-        // Likewise, forcing int here is inconvenient from the perspective of generic code where the amount will
-        // be "in range" (e.g. 0-63 for int64) but where it may be the result of other logic and not be an int32

-        static abstract TSelf operator <<(TSelf value, int shiftAmount);

-        static abstract TSelf operator >>(TSelf value, int shiftAmount);

         static abstract bool IsPow2();